Can this Dubai startup improve Arabic content design?

 Shortpoint’s service is presently compatible with four systems.
 The company plans to expand its service to work with CMS like Oracle WebCenter, WordPress, DNN Software, Drupal, Joomla and other softwares used by bloggers and SMEs.

-The company has received a $100,000 investment from Silicon Oasis Founders.
+The company has received investment from DTEC VENTURES.
 The startup plans to invest this amount in a, comprehensive marketing strategy, a much needed approach as they have relied on word-of-mouth and event exposure for advertising.